We understand that cats wandering in the neighbourhood can become a problem to you, and, are also a threat to our native

 Council Rangers will attend to collect a contained cat if it is contained in a way that the Ranger can safely collect it.
 If you are unable to pick up the cat and place into a pet carrier, then it is best to use a professionally built ‘box trap’ designed specifically for cats.
 This will ensure the safety and welfare of the cat and the Ranger.
 Council Rangers are unable to impound a cat that is not safely contained, and may release the cat if it is unsafe to collect it.

 If you are aware of an injured or sick cat wandering in your neighbourhood, please contact the Council on (03) 5422 0333 for more advice.

 Cat trap hire

 Council offers a Cat Trap Hire service to assist residents with containing cats for collection.
 The cost to hire a trap from us is $11 per week, with a $50 bond deposit.
-For each extra week that the cage is kept, an additional $11 will be deducted from the initial bond deposit, with the balance refunded when the cage is collected and the refund processed via Council's account payable system.
+For each extra week that the cage is kept, an additional $11 will be deducted from the initial bond deposit, with the balance refunded once the cage is collected and the refund processed via Council's account payable system.
 Refund of the bond deposit can be made to your rates or bank account.

 If you frequently require a cat trap to control wandering and feral cats on your property, it may be a more cost effective and reliable option to purchase your own trap.
 Our Local Laws team can provide further information about sourcing humane cat traps.